yankunxi/JointFontGAN/README.md

 # JointFontGAN in PyTorch

-This is the implementation of the [JointFontGAN: Joint Geometry-Content GAN for Font Generation via Few-Shot Learning](https://dl.acm.org/doi/10.1145/3394171.3413705).
+This is the implementation of our ACM International Conference on Multimedia 2020 paper "[JointFontGAN: Joint Geometry-Content GAN for Font Generation via Few-Shot Learning](https://dl.acm.org/doi/10.1145/3394171.3413705)".
 The code was written by [Yankun Xi](https://github.com/yankunxi).
 More details are given in the following.

 ## Prerequisites: